Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Conclusion

+The cosmic web of nodes, filaments, walls and voids is a well-known branching network in cosmology, with similarities to other branching systems such as river networks; for a popular-level article about these correspondences, see \citet{Neyrinck2025CosmicWebEarth}.
+Unraveling a collapsed halo in time reveals the correspondence to some of these systems inside a halo or node, not just in the structure around it.

+A prime example of an analog system is a river network leading to a sea.
+Fig.\ \ref{fig:haloroots2d} has parallels to a deluge of water falling on a landscape at the initial conditions, with the gravitational potential playing the role of the initial altitude on the landscape.
+As matter coalesces gravitationally, it etches valleys (filaments) into the potential, some of them branching, and each basin settles down to form an inland sea.
+As time progresses, each root system continues to develop, as matter continues to accrete onto it.

+We imagine that each root is typically built from the infall of a satellite halo into a central blob, but it may also have substantial contribution from a filament falling in lengthwise.
+The finding that higher-mass haloes have more abundant and branching roots is consistent with both possibilities.

+A high-mass halo would typically contain a galaxy cluster which may contain hundreds of galaxies; if each of these contributes a root, some of them merging, this would account for the increased root prevalence at high mass.
+If, alternatively, we associate roots directly with filaments, increased root prevalence at high mass accords with findings that higher-mass haloes are connected to more filaments; for example, \citet{CodisEtal2018} found this even analytically, using the theory of density peaks in a Gaussian random field.
+Conceptually, this is because high-mass haloes are higher peaks, encompassing larger catchment basins, and therefore with more branches in the flow.

+The cosmic-web context of the haloes is also important to consider; the largest, cluster-size haloes occupy the largest nodes of the cosmic web.
+Lower-mass haloes, on the other hand, can occupy a variety of cosmic-web environments.
+If they are in a large void, they may have rather undisturbed accretion along scaled-down filaments.
+But if they are in a filament or wall (i.e.\ their primordial webs are `detached'), their dynamics become more enmeshed with their surroundings.
+Because filaments form in particular tidal environments that persist throughout cosmic time, the roots of a particular halo are likely to align with filaments outside the halo.
+Looking at how root systems depend on cosmic-web environment is another avenue for further study.

-Finally, we note that many of these systems relate to the problem of optimal transport, which has been applied in cosmology \citep{FrischEtal2002,LevyEtal2021}, and in other systems \citep{PeyreOptimalTransportBook}, including city infrastructure \citep{leite2024similarity}.
-In optimal transport, the path taken from source to destination is not always considered, but it has been found that branching structures can spontaneously emerge in an optimal transport problem \citep{facca2021branching}, if an increase in flux through a certain patch increases a conductivity parameter through a medium.
-Assembly through these `roots' appears to be the optimal way to assemble mass together through gravity, just as in so many other systems.
+The way a halo assembles relates to the problem of optimal transport \citep[see the recent data-science text,][]{PeyreOptimalTransportBook}.
+This was originally developed to study efficient resource transportation and allocation, but it has been fruitfully applied in cosmology \citep{FrischEtal2002,MohayaeeEtal2006,LevyEtal2021} to provide a simple way to infer the initial-conditions arrangement of matter that is presently clumped.
+In solutions of optimal transport, it has been found that branching structures can emerge and play a key role if an increase in flux through a certain patch increases a conductivity parameter through a medium \citep{facca2021branching}.
+Blindly interpreting that cosmologically, perhaps a reason that an initially uniform protohalo crumples through roots as it collapses to form a halo is for efficient gravitational transport.